 KIN 371/L Physical Education Content Development for Children and Lab (2/1)

 KIN 462/L Physical Education Content Development for Adolescents and Lab (2/1)

 KIN 472/L Learner Assessment and Technology in K-12 Physical Education and Lab (2/1)

 KIN 478 Application of Motor Behavior Principles (2)

 3. General Education (48 units)

 Undergraduate students must complete 48 units of General Education as described in this Catalog.
-When students select BIOL 101/L (3/1) that is required in the major to satisfy 4 units of GE: Natural Sciences and MATH 140 (4), which is required to satisfy 4 units of GE: Basic Skills-Mathematics, the GE total is reduced to 40 units.
+When students select BIOL 101/L (3/1), which is required in the major to satisfy 4 units of GE: Natural Sciences, and MATH 140 (4), which is required to satisfy 4 units of GE: Basic Skills-Mathematics, the GE total is reduced to 40 units.
 In selected options, there are additional “overlap” units for courses that count in meeting both major requirements and General Education requirements.
 Students should meet with a department advisor before selecting General Education courses.
 Failure to select overlapping courses may result in additional units in the major for selected options.

 Total Units Required for the B.S.
 Degree: 120